maji-git/multiplay-core/README.md

 MultiPlay Core is a **Godot Multiplayer Framework**.
 Designed to make multiplayer easier, and meet user’s preferences on multiplayer games!
 Some of the key features include:

 - Multiple play mode with minimal code.
-- Simplified API for general-purpose uses.
+- Simplified/Extensive API for general-purpose uses.
-- Allow for user data when joining in.
+- Extends more functionality from Godot High Level Networking.

 ## License